Wistron's K'taka plant likely to resume production next week

-New Delhi, Feb 9 (IANS) Apple iPhone-maker Wistron Corporation may resume operations at its violence-hit Narasapura plant in Karnataka next week as the reconstruction is nearing completion, official sources said.
+New Delhi: Apple iPhone-maker Wistron Corporation may resume operations at its violence-hit Narasapura plant in Karnataka next week as the reconstruction is nearing completion, official sources said.

 People in the know said that large-scale rehiring after extensive background checks by police is now underway.
 As global iPhone demand is on the rise, all-out efforts are on to get the capacity back on track to fulfil the global demand, they said.